AKA how much will it cost to buy the kit for an Ironman race? Or a Half Ironman, triathlon or marathon.

 b) is really useful for following routes so you don’t just rely on the same ones each time.

-Bike fit – not quite an essential but highly recommended, especially if you experience pain when riding or are seeking a very aero position.
+Bike fit – not necessarily an essential but highly recommended, especially if you experience pain when riding or are seeking a very aero position.
+Dont leave it too late, you'll get more value from training in the position for longer

 Chest based heart rate monitor* – although wrist based monitors are great for resting heart rate, they are notoriously inaccurate for any movement based training, especially running, and I strongly recommend you know your HR for any given training pace, so you know if you are going too hard or easy or if you’re getting ill.